mcmurray0125/paddle-pulse/README.md

-An experimental project using Python Flask and React.js to detect the number of hit during a ping pong rally.
+An experimental project using Python Flask and React.js to detect the number of hits during a ping pong rally.